Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate: Real data applications

 Figure~\ref{fig_real} illustrates the number and overlap of selected gut microbes using different methods and strategies.
-The venn diagram and upset diagram depict these results.
-Panel (a) of Figure~\ref{fig_real} shows the outcomes obtained from the various methods and strategies compared in this paper.
-It is observed that the Pooling strategy generally selects a larger number of gut microbes, followed by the Simultaneous method, while the Intersection strategy yields the fewest selections, or even zero.
-Additionally, more gut microbes are chosen using the DE approach compared to the GLM and RF approaches.
-These results are reasonable since the Pooling strategy combines all the data for variable selection, resulting in a larger dataset.
-Moreover, if the gut microbiome data from any region are associated with CRC, the pooled data is more likely to be related as well.
-Furthermore, the DE approach calculates statistics based on tests like the wilcoxon test, which tends to select a higher number of variables compared to GLM and RF.
-The Intersection and Simultaneous strategies select fewer gut microbes, as evidenced by the presence of only two variables in the intersection set of the upper half of the upset plot.
-Panel (b) presents the outcomes under the Simultaneous-based strategy.
-It is evident that although the Simultaneous method generally selects only a few variables, there is significant overlap among the majority of the chosen gut microbes.
-Therefore, panels (a) and (b) primarily demonstrate the effectiveness of the ZIPG-SK methods.
+Figure~\ref{fig_real} (a) and (b) depict the outcomes obtained from the various methods and strategies compared in this study.
+It is observed that the Pool strategy generally selects the largest number of gut microbes, followed by the SK method, while the Inter strategy yields the fewest selections, sometimes resulting in zero.
+These results are reasonable, as the Pool strategy combines all data for variable selection, increasing statistical power, while the Inter strategy is inherently conservative.
+The DE approach tends to select a higher number of variables compared to the GLM and RF approaches, likely due to the nature of the Wilcoxon test-based statistics used in DE.
+The Inter and SK strategies select fewer gut microbes; for instance, the intersection set in the upper half of the upset plot (Figure~\ref{fig_real} (a)) contains only two variables.
+Figure~\ref{fig_real} (b) presents the outcomes under the SK-based strategy, showing that although the method generally selects only a few variables, there is significant overlap among the majority of the chosen gut microbes, confirming robust discovery.